 - Ovechkin needs two game-winning goals overall to tie Phil Esposito for third place all-time in game-winners (118).

-- With four goals, Ovechkin would tie Marcel Dionne for fifth-place on the all-time goal scoring list.
+- With six goals, Ovechkin would tie Marcel Dionne for fifth-place on the all-time goal scoring list.

-- With one game winning goal on the road this week, Ovechkin would tie Patrick Marleau (51) for sixth-place all time in game winning goals.
+- With one game winning goal this week, Ovechkin would tie Patrick Marleau (51) for sixth-place all time in game winning goals scored on the road.
 Two, and he would tie Brett Hull (52) for fifth place on that list.
 Three, and he would tie Brendan Shanahan (53) for fourth place.
 And if he runs the table and gets four, he would tie Gordie Howe (54) for third place.

 - Kuznetsov needs two shootout goals to become the third Capital with 20 in his career (Ovechkin: 34; Backstrom: 27).

 - With one game-winning goal, Kuznetsov would tie Brooks Laich and Kevin Hatcher (24) for 12th place on the Caps’ all-time list.